ivadomed/ivadomed/docs/source/installation.rst

         .. tab:: CPU Support

-            If you plan to run ``ivadomed`` on CPU only, install pytorch per instructions provided below for your specific operating system:
+            If you plan to run ``ivadomed`` on CPU only, install PyTorch per instructions provided below for your specific operating system:

             .. tabs::